The Oregon Experiment after Twenty Years

 Buildings at the University of Oregon took on new political meaning in April of 1970.
 The Reserve Officer Training Corps (ROTC) headquarters had been bombed, set fire to, and rioted in front of so much that in April the faculty nearly removed it from campus just to keep the peace.
 Some buildings, named after those who fought against the ROTC in 1915, became symbols: Oswald Garrison Villard and Prince Lucien Campbell were University administrators at the time the ROTC was forced into their academic program, becoming the only department run by an actual employer.

 The draft made students study the war.
 The Student Body President visited Hanoi.
 The campus paper published endless essays and articles about the war.
 One of the faculty, John Froines, was on trial as one of the Chicago Eight.

-The street in front of Johnson Hall was then barricaded from traffic by protesters.
+Later, the street in front of Johnson Hall was barricaded from traffic by more protesters.
 Most people thought this was a good idea.
 Oregon was the only University in the country where a student might be killed by a log truck while walking between classes.
 After negotiating with the city, the street stayed closed permanently.